 The Asia Program hosts an annual Pakistan Scholar in collaboration with the Fellowship Fund for Pakistan.
 The scholar receives a nine-month residency at the Center.
 Additionally, the Asia Program hosts a competition for scholars from Australia and Japan.

 Strategic Goals: Achieving Peace and Security; Governing Justly and Democratically; Promoting Economic Growth and

 Prosperity; Investing in People

-1 Toopenty, investing in a copie
+Prosperity, investing in People